davidandradeduarte/k8s-101-training-session/README.md

 ### Service discovery

+- find which processes are listening at which addresses for which services
+- do it quickly and reliably, with low-latency, storing richer definitions of what those services are
+- public DNS isn't dynamic enough to deal with the amount of updates

 #### Communication challenges

 - between pods - using hardcoded IPs would be the wrong way to do it, as pods might be rescheduled on different nodes and change IPs
 - from outside - keep track of all pods that provide a certain service and load balance between them

-#### Service discovery

-- find which processes are listening at which addresses for which services
-- do it quickly and reliably, with low-latency, storing richer definitions of what those services are
-- public DNS isn't dynamic enough to deal with the amount of updates

 ### Service

 Service is an abstraction which defines a logical set of Pods (selected using label selector), that provide the same functionality (same microservice)

 Different types, for different types of exposure provided by the service:

 - ClusterIP
 - NodePorts
 - LoadBalancer